Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 For typical parameter values of interest, we find numerically that this approximation is good to $\sim1\%$.
 Then we can approximate the average convergence at the Einstein radius as

 We test this analysis by plotting $h/(1-\langle\kappa\rangle)$ in Figure \ref{fig:scaled_triangle}.
 Most of the correlation of $h$ with $\eta$ and $e$ has been accounted for.
-Remaining correlations are likely due to higher order terms in the expression for $h$ as a function of profile parameters \citep{Kochanek02} and the Taylor series expansion in equation \ref{eqn:e-series}.
+Remaining correlations are likely due to higher-order terms in the expression for $h$ as a function of profile parameters \citep{Kochanek02} and the Taylor series expansion in equation \ref{eqn:e-series}.

-The fact that these correlations are seen in our 3-D lens models suggests that the ENV/LOS does not break the lens profile degeneracy.
-This is consistent with the idea that ENV/LOS effects are produced by structure on much larger spatial scales than is relevant for the lens profile degeneracy \citep{Xu15,Schneider13}.
-The lens profile must be broken instead with kinematic information \citep[e.g.][]{Suyu13} or with extended source modeling \citep{Suyu12}.
+The fact that these correlations are seen in our Lens+3D Tides models suggests that the ENV/LOS does not break the lens profile degeneracy.
+This is consistent with the idea that ENV/LOS effects are produced by structure on much larger spatial scales than is relevant for the lens profile degeneracy \citep{Schneider13, Xu16}.
+The lens profile must be broken instead with kinematic information \citep[e.g.,][]{Suyu13} or with extended source modeling \citep{Suyu12}.

+Finally, we turn to the most general 3D Lens models.
 Our next goal is to determine when it is valid to use the tidal approximation.
 We want to find a sweet spot that speeds up the modeling without introducing systematic uncertainties that are larger than the measurement uncertainties.
-Figure \ref{fig:RXJ1131} shows results from 3-D Lens model fits with different cuts on the flexion shift, $\Delta_3 x$.
+Figure \ref{fig:RXJ1131} shows results from 3D Lens model fits with different cuts on the flexion shift, $\Delta_3 x$.
 Each point on the horizontal axis corresponds to a different \emph{threshold} for $\Delta_3 x$: galaxies with larger flexion shifts are treated exactly, while galaxies with smaller values are treated with the tidal approximation.
-(Note that the threshold \emph{decreases} from left to right in the plot; at a given point, galaxies to the left are exact perturbers while galaxies to the right are tidal perturbers.)
+The leftmost point treats all perturbing galaxies using the tidal approximation and is therefore equivalent to the Lens+3D Tides models.
+Note that the threshold \emph{decreases} from left to right in the plot; at a given point, galaxies to the left are exact perturbers while galaxies to the right are tidal perturbers.
 The error bars mark the $16^{th}$ and $84^{th}$ percentiles of the posterior distribution for the lens model parameters.
 Our modeling uses MCMC methods to obtain posterior distributions, so the error bars correspond to marginalized single-parameter posteriors.